-- 3. Fill out the Create a new header fields as follows: - From the $\mbox{\bf Type}$ menu, select $\mbox{\bf Response}$ and from the $\mbox{\bf Action}$ menu, select $\mbox{\bf Set}.$ - In the Destination field, type the name of the header that will be affected by the action (for example, http.super). - In the Source field, type a description of the source where the content for this header comes from (for example, "Thanks for asking!"). - Leave the Ignore if set and Priority fields set to their default settings. - In the Description field, type a descriptive name for the new header (for example, Special API Set Header). - 4.
-Click Create.
-Once the header is created, create an associated condition to ensure that this header is only set on that special type of request. - In the Headers area, click the Attach a condition link next to the name of the new header you just created.
+- From the Type menu, select Response and from the Action menu, select Set. - In the Destination field, type the name of the header that will be affected by the action (for example, http.super). - In the Source field, type a description of the source where the content for this header comes from (for example, "Thanks for asking!"). - Leave the Ignore if set and Priority fields set to their default settings. - In the Description field, type a descriptive name for the new header (for example, Special API Set Header).

+4. Click Create.
+Once the header is created, create an associated condition to ensure that this header is only set on that special type of request.

+5. In the Headers area, click the Attach a condition link next to the name of the new header you just created.
 The Create a new request condition window appears.